CrimsonSunrise/Blaze-Automator/readme.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 <b>IMPORTANT!</b><br/>
 After the browser opens and automatically fill the login form with your information, a <b>Captcha</b> will be shown for you to solve.
-The algorithm will only proccees after solving the <b>Captcha</b>.
+The algorithm will only procceed after solving the <b>Captcha</b>.
 </div>

 <a name="get-balance"></a>